+Any hours or days referenced below are subject to change, as Public Health updates their guidelines

-You should Self-Monitor if: Employee Information You have no symptoms, and You are/were in casual contact with someone who may have been exposed to COVID-19 in the last 14 days You are/were in casual contact with someone who has symptoms of COVID-19 You are/were in casual contact with older adults/people who are medically vulnerable You have been asked to self-monitor by the local health authority You have travelled outside of Saskatchewan within 14 days Employee can remain at work, no leave request required Self-monitor for 14 days You have come into close contact for a short period of time with someone diagnosed with COVID-19 Self-monitor for 14 days.
-You live with someone or have been in close contact with someone for a prolonged period of time who has symptoms of COVID-19 and is waiting for laboratory testresults If negative test results for the other individual- remain at work and self-monitor If positive test results for the other individual- remain at work and self-monitor, testing for you is strongly recommended: • If you do not test, then HR may request doctor's note to access sick leave and/or return to work. • If negative test for you and you have no symptoms- remain at work and self-monitor following guidelines outlined by Saskatchewan Health Authority. • If positive test results Self Isolate - request sick leave while medically unfit - provide note from doctor of fitness to return to work or return to work after you have no symptoms and follow timelines outlined by Saskatchewan Health Authority You are over the age of 70, or have a preexisting health condition resulting in a higher chance for you to be at risk Remain at work and self-monitor.
-A doctor's note is not necessary if following preventative measures outlined by SHA and Sask Rivers Re-entry plan.
+You should Self-Monitor if: Employee Information You have no symptoms, and You are/were in casual contact with someone who may have been exposed to COVID-19 in the last 14 days You are/were in casual contact with someone who has symptoms of COVID-19 You are/were in casual contact with older adults/people who are medically vulnerable You have been asked to self-monitor by the local health authority You have travelled outside of Saskatchewan within last 14 days Employee can remain at work, no leave request required Self-monitor for 14 days You have come into casual contact (<15 minutes) with someone diagnosed with COVID-19 Self-monitor for 14 days.
+You live with someone or have been in close contact with someone for a prolonged period of time who has symptoms of COVID-19 and is waiting for laboratory test results If negative test results for the other individual-remain at work and self-monitor If positive test results for the other individual-leave work immediately and contact Public Health who will advise on the mandatory self-isolation process.
+Public Health will advise you when you can return to work.
+Contact HR to discuss leave options.

+You are over the age of 70, or have a preexisting health condition resulting in a higher chance for you to be at risk Remain at work and self-monitor.
+A doctor's note is not necessary if following preventative measures outlined by Public Health and Sask Rivers Re-entry plan.
 Contact HR if you need to discuss a work plan according to restrictions outlined by a doctor.
-You should Self-Isolate if: Employee Information You have unexplained new or worsening symptoms (even mild symptoms) that may include one or more of the following:: • Fever • Cough • Headache • Sore throat • Runny nose • Conjunctivitis • Fatigue • Diarrhea • Shortness of breath • Difficulty breathing • You are required to be tested, either due to symptoms or doctor's orders and/or are waiting for the results of the test Request sick leave No doctor's note required unless specifically requested.
-Testing is strongly recommended.
-If you do not test, then HR may request doctor's note to access sick leave and/or return to work If negative test results - provide a note from a doctor of fitness to return to work or return to work after you have no symptoms and follow timelines outlined by Saskatchewan Health Authority.
-If positive test results - continue on sick leave while medically unfit - provide note from doctor of fitness to return to work Request sick leave If negative test for you and you have no symptoms return to work and self-monitor following timelines outlined by Saskatchewan Health Authority.
-If negative test for you and you have symptoms - provide a note from a doctor of fitness to return to work or return to work after you have no symptoms and follow timelines outlined by Saskatchewan Health Authority.
-If positive test for you - continue on sick leave while medically unfit - provide note from doctor of fitness to return to work or return to work after you have no symptoms and follow timelines outlined by Saskatchewan Health Authority You have come in close contact for a prolonged period of time with someone diagnosed with COVID-19 Testing for you is strongly recommended: If you do not test, then HR may request doctor's note to access sick leave and/or return to work.
-If negative test for you and you have no symptoms-remain at work and self-monitor following guidelines outlined by Saskatchewan Health Authority.
-If positive test results - request sick leave while medically unfit - provide note from doctor of fitness to return to work or return to work after you have no symptoms and follow timelines outlined by Saskatchewan Health Authority You have travelled outside of Canada within last 14 days.
+You should Self-Isolate if: Employee Information You have unexplained new or worsening symptoms (even mild symptoms) that may include one or more of the following: • Fever • Headache • Sore throat • Runny nose • Conjunctivitis • Fatigue • Diarrhea • Shortness of breath • Difficulty breathing Request sick leave If symptomatic, you should be tested, call 811.
+If you choose not to test, you should follow the mandatory self-isolation guidelines from Public Health. • If negative test results - provide a note from a doctor of fitness to return to work or return to work 48 hours after symptoms disappear • If positive test results - Contact HR to discuss leave options.
+Provide note from Public Health of fitness to return to work.
+Or have been advised by Public Health to be tested You have come in close contact for a prolonged period of time with someone diagnosed with COVID-19 Follow the mandatory self-isolation guidelines from Public Health, regardless of symptoms.
+If symptoms develop, you remain in isolation until they have been gone for 48 hours or 14 days, which ever is longer.
+If positive test results - Contact HR to discuss leave options.
+Provide note from Public Health regarding the mandatory self-isolation period or a note regarding fitness to return to work.
+You have travelled outside of Canada within last 14 days.
+You need to self-isolate for 14 days upon return to Canada.
+If symptomatic, call 811.
 Extended Leave Without Pay - Contact HR 14 days - extended leave preapproval required